 Because Maryland police will be focused on making DUI (driving under the influence) arrests this holiday weekend, there is a higher likelihood that drivers will be the subject of wrongful arrests.
 While police are supposed to perform thorough field sobriety and breath alcohol testing, the sheer number of DUI checkpoints and pullovers that will be occurring this weekend means that officers may make many mistakes.
 If arrested for a DUI, Maryland drivers should remain calm and comply with police procedure, and also contact an experienced drunk driving defense attorney as soon as possible.

 At Alpert Schreyer, our skilled Maryland DUI attorneys can defend you against wrongful and excessive charges that seek to impose fines, prison time, and take away your driver’s license.
 We understand how frightening and stressful facing a DUI charge can be and are here to protect your rights and aggressively defend the charges against you.
-For more information on how we can help, call (866) 444-6363 for a free consultation with a member of our law team.
+For more information on how we can help, call (866) 444-6363 for a free case evaluation with a member of our law team.